 Trend Reports are invaluable to any business executive needing to make decisions on the health of their business.
-Salesforce.com supports reporting on trends over time in a few ways, the strongest of which is Analytic Snapshots.
-Analytic Snapshots are available in Professional, Enterprise, Unlimited, and Developer Editions, with increasing amount of control over when snapshots are run.
+Salesforce.com supports reporting on trends over time in a few ways, the strongest of which is Reporting Snapshots (formerly known as Analytic Snapshots).
+Reporting Snapshots are available in Professional, Enterprise, Unlimited, and Developer Editions, with increasing amount of control over when snapshots are run.
 Each edition supports a whopping 200 of these, and it is even possible to purchase additional Snapshots!

 - A source Report of type Tabular or Summary